wraithgar/moonboots_hapi/README.md

 });
 ```

+You can also pass in a 'labels' option that will be used to select from
+hapi which servers will have the moonboots routes added to them (see
+plugin.select in the hapi docs)

 ## Multiple mooonboots on one server

 You can register multiple moonboots apps for a single hapi server like so: